BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 * Data can be imported via a variety of means, including URs.
 * Data can be exported via a variety of means, including URs.
+* The source code is [open source](https://github.com/BlockchainCommons/GordianSeedTool-iOS) and [commits are verified](https://github.com/BlockchainCommons/GordianSeedTool-iOS/commits/master).
+* Seed Tool is licensed to [protect against patent claims](https://github.com/BlockchainCommons/GordianSeedTool-iOS/blob/master/LICENSE), and Blockchain Commons is also a member of [COPA](https://www.opencrypto.org/).

 ## Adversaries